u17080534/SPL-Compiler/README.md

 # Documentation
 All documentation for the different parts of the development of the SPL-Compiler is stored within the ```docs``` directory.
-In this directory are documents which detail the Regular Expressions, Context-Free Grammars, and Finite Automata on which the compiler is based.
+In this directory are documents which detail the Regular Expressions, Grammar, and Finite Automata on which the compiler is based.

 All details on the implementation of the algorithms for the different parts of the compiler are explained within ```DESCRIPTION.txt```, every section is accompanied by each group members contributions in detail.
 The group members' information is contained within ```GROUP MEMBERS.txt```.